ourresearch/openalex-docs/api-entities/institutions/institution-object.md

 image_thumbnail_url: "https://upload.wikimedia.org/wikipedia/en/thumb/5/5c/University_of_North_Carolina_at_Chapel_Hill_seal.svg/100px-University_of_North_Carolina_at_Chapel_Hill_seal.svg.png"
 ```

+### `is_super_system`

+_Boolean:_ True if this institution is a "super system".
+This includes large university systems such as the University of California System ([`https://openalex.org/I2803209242`](https://openalex.org/I2803209242)), as well as some governments and multinational companies.

+We have this special flag for these institutions so that we can exclude them from other institutions' [`lineage`](#lineage), which we do because these super systems are not generally relevant in group-by results when you're looking at ranked lists of institutions.

+The list of institution IDs marked as super systems can be found in [this file](https://github.com/ourresearch/openalex-guts/blob/main/const.py).

 ### `image_url`

 _String:_ URL where you can get an image representing this institution.
 Usually this is hosted on Wikipedia, and usually it's a seal or logo.